Kursk State Medical University (KSMU)

 Life at KSMU — Kursk, Hostel, Food & Student Community

-Location — Kursk, Russia
+Location — Kursk, Central Russia

 Hostel — On-Campus, Affordable, and Well-Located